SaxxonPike/AsepriteDotNet/README.md

 //  Use the TilemapProcessor to generate a tilemap from a specified frame in the Aseprite file Tilemap tilemap = TilemapProcessor.Process(aseFile frameIndex: 0, options);

-//  Use the AnimatedTilemapProcess to generate an animated tilemap from the Aseprite file AnimatedTilemap animatedTilemap = AnimatedTilemapProcessor.Process(aseFile, options);
+//  Use the AnimatedTilemapProcessor to generate an animated tilemap from the Aseprite file AnimatedTilemap animatedTilemap = AnimatedTilemapProcessor.Process(aseFile, options);

+//  Use the PropertyMapProcessor to access UserData property maps from the Aseprite file PropertyMapProcessor propertyMapProcessor = PropertyMapProcessor.Process(aseFile);
 ```

 # License